Cost of living

 Photo: Bloomberg Creative Photos/Getty Images

-According to the World Bank, South Africa is the most unequal country in the world in terms of wealth.
-South Africa has large gaps in the poverty rate based on ethnicity, gender identity, and education level.
+According to the World Bank, South Africa is one of the most unequal countries in the world in terms of wealth.
+Poverty rates vary sharply by race, gender, and level of education.
 The highest poverty rates are among black South Africans and people without formal education.

 Inequality is heavily reflected in South Africa’s salaries.
 High-income earners, typically in executive or specialized roles, earn significantly more than the majority of the workforce.
 This is also apparent in the difference between public and private sector wages.
 For example, teachers and police officers make much less money than those in corporate jobs.